 Aligned pivot placement occurs in single-pivot frames that align the pivot with the chainline (this is the line of the chain over the top of the chainring through which pedaling forces are directed).

 Pros: This results in a very “neutral” suspension that balances these forces for an optimal mix of pedaling efficiency, traction and bump compliance.

 Cons: This “neutral” alignment only occurs within an ideal sag range.
 As the bike cycles through the suspension travel, the characteristics associated with high and low placement affect performance.

 Modern multi-link bikes typically connect the front triangle to the rear with four pivots on two links (two pivots per link).
-If you were to draw an imaginary line forward through the two pivots on each link until they intersect, you would find an intangible point called the Instant Center (link to glossary).
+If you were to draw an imaginary line forward through the two pivots on each link until they intersect, you would find an intangible point called the Instant Center.
 But unlike a single pivot, the IC moves around as the suspension cycles through its travel.

 The IC is also called the instantaneous center of zero velocity, because it acts as the point where the system is balanced.
 If the chainline forces we discussed earlier are aimed below this point, it will pull up on the suspension while pedaling (squat), much like a low single pivot.
 If the chainline forces are aimed above, it will pull down more (anti-squat), much like a high single pivot.

 In order to achieve favorable pedaling characteristics on a multi-link bike, a suspension engineer will line up the chainline (force line) with the IC at the recommended sag point.
 This is why proper sag setting is important in most suspension designs.

 The way most designs are laid out, the chainline points into the IC only when the bike is properly sagged in a very specific range (usually 25 to 35 percent).